Price drops and restocks rarely happen at convenient times.

 Works once.
 Doesn't scale.

-It’s slow, easy to forget, and nearly impossible if you’re tracking multiple items across multiple sites.
+It's slow, easy to forget, and—against products that may reprice millions of times a day across the market—nearly impossible if you're tracking multiple items across multiple sites.

 2) Store-native alerts